This page is only relevant to pages that use our web templates and display a link to this page.

 To turn captioning on and off, and to translate captions into a language of your choice, use the captions button in the tools menu which you can access from the button on the far right of the video player menu bar.

 Videos published on LSBU's YouTube channel also include captions which can be turned on and off.
+Where they currently do not have captions, we are striving to ensure they reach compliance.

 DisabledGo access guide